 I failed to get into the Clinical Health Psychology Internship programme again the following year.
-My reaction to this second rejection was a world away from my reaction to the first rejection.
+However, my reaction to this second rejection was a world away from my reaction to the first rejection.

 This was because, second time round, I changed my goal.
 I changed my benchmark for success.